 Chinese/Southeast Asian Cuisine

 With a dominant Chinese population, it goes with out saying that Macau has numerous Chinese restaurants offering delicious Cantonese cuisine.
-Chinese restaurants housed in luxury hotels offer a variety of menu choices catering for all tastes.
+Those housed in luxury hotels offer a variety of menu choices catering for all tastes.
 Even an ordinary dai pai dong (street-side stand) will often bring diners some surprisingly enjoyable experiences.

 Sopa de Fitas Bou Kei